science-en-poche/yelandur/API.md

 }
 ```

+will create the corresponding profile without tied to its device.

 Here again, the number of signatures on the `POST`ed data determines
 which case we're in.
 Possible errors are, in the following order:

 * `400` if the received data is malformed, which can be because of:
   * malformed or missing signature(s)
   * malformed JSON after decoding the signature(s)
-* In the case where there are two signatures, a `404` if the `device_id`
-  to be added does not exist
 * In the case where there are two signatures, a `403` if there isn't
   exactly one valid from the `device_id` and one valid from the private
-  key corresponding to the claimed public key
+  key corresponding to the claimed public key (this includes the case
+  where the `device_id` to be added does not exist)
 * In the case where there is only one signature, a `403` if that
   signature is not valid from the claimed public key
 * `400` if a required field is missing